Homological regularities and concavities: Equalities and inequalities

 By Example~\ref{zzex2.1}(3), $\CMreg(T)=-4 + 3=-1$ and it is easy to check that

 As a consequence, $\Torreg(\Bbbk)=-\CMreg(T)$, or equivalently, Of course this equation always holds for all AS regular algebras by \eqref{E2.4.2}. \item[(4)] Let $n$ be a fixed positive integer.
 Let $A$ be any finitely generated commutative Koszul algebra (but not regular) and let $T$ be the algebra in part (3).
 Let $B=A\otimes T^{\otimes n}$.
-Then one can easily check that $\Torreg({}_B\Bbbk)=n$ [Lemma~\ref{zzlem2.3}] and that $B$ is neither AS regular nor Koszul. \end{enumerate} \end{example}
+By a similar argument to \cite[Lemma 2.7]{KWZ2}, using the K\"{u}nneth formula, one can easily check that $\Torreg({}_B\Bbbk)=n$ [Lemma~\ref{zzlem2.3}] and that $B$ is neither AS regular nor Koszul. \end{enumerate} \end{example}

 The following result of J{\o}rgensen plays an important role in this paper.